bytewax/bytewax/docs/tutorials/handling-missing-data/index.md

 ## Important Concepts
 Bytewax is based around the concept of a dataflow.
 A dataflow is made up of a sequence of operators that interact with data that is “flowing” through it.
 The dataflow is a directed graph where the nodes are operators and the edges are the data that flows between them.
 The dataflow is a powerful abstraction that allows you to build complex data processing pipelines with ease.

-* Stateless vs stateful- In Bytewax, operators can be either stateless or stateful.
-A stateless operator is one that does not maintain any state between invocations.
-A stateful operator, on the other hand, maintains some state between invocations.
+* **Stateless vs. Stateful** - In Bytewax, operators can be either stateless or stateful.
+A stateless operator is one that processes each value it sees in isolation.
+A stateful operator, on the other hand, maintains some state between items and allows you to modify the state.
 This state can be used to store information about the data that has been seen so far, or to store the results of some computation.

-* Workers - A worker is a process that runs a dataflow.
+* **Workers** - A worker is a single thread of execution that runs a dataflow.
 Workers are responsible for executing the operators in the dataflow and passing data between them.
 Workers can run on a single machine, or they can be distributed across multiple machines.
+See <project:#execution-model> for more information.

 ## Goal